 The Antimicrobial Medicines Consumption (AMC) network was established in 2011 to monitor antimicrobial medicines consumption for countries and area which do not participate in ESAC-Net, the AMC surveillance network for EU countries in the WHO European Region.
 Currently, 17 non-EU countries and Kosovo as well as Switzerland participate in the network.
 This network offers the opportunity to study patterns of supply of antimicrobial agents that may be related to COVID-19 infection.

 Most of the WHO Europe AMC network countries are still not equipped with comprehensive systems for collecting and analyzing data on medicine purchases, prescriptions and use.
 Therefore, there is little information on the pattern of supplied antimicrobial agents at the health facility, pharmacy or patient level.
 Until the systems are strengthened to collect this data, manual data collection methods are necessary to understand how antimicrobials are being used and to enable the development of strategies to improve the appropriate use of antimicrobials.
-This study is being undertaken to determine patterns of community supply of antimicrobial agents from community pharmacies in Eastern Europe and Central Asian countries and areas.
+This study is being undertaken to determine patterns of community supply of antimicrobial agents from community pharmacies in Georgia.
 The study will examine supply related to COVID-19 infection and other common infections including upper respiratory tract infection, urinary tract infection, otitis media and community acquired pneumonia.
 In addition to recording the antimicrobial agent supplied, pharmacists will be asked to record the reason for supply/indication for the medicine.

-Note: This document represents the Master Protocol that will be used to inform the development of separate protocols to be used at the national level.
-The national protocols will be subject to ethical review according to the usual procedures in that country and the national level approval (= local approval) will be shared with the WHO Research Ethics Committee.
+Note: The study protocol is not a subject to ethical review according to the national legislation but has been agreed with MOH.

 General information

-Title: Master Protocol: Antimicrobials supplied in community pharmacies in Eastern Europe and Central Asia following the COVID-19 pandemic.
+Title: Study Protocol: Antimicrobials supplied in community pharmacies in Georgia following the COVID-19 pandemic.

-Date: 19 April 2020
+Date: 25 September 2020

-Sponsor: Collaborative study being undertaken between WHO Regional Office for Europe and Ministries of Health in WHO Europe AMC Network countries
+Sponsor: Collaborative study being undertaken between WHO Regional Office for Europe and Ministry of Health in Georgia

 Investigators: